Skip to content

 await pipeline.StartAsync();

-// Recording will include ID3 tags in the MP3 file
+// Recording writes ID3 tags into the MP3 file

 await pipeline.StopAsync();